-They went through premarital counseling with me.
+They went through premarital counselling with me.

 I officiated their wedding decades ago.

-They left our church because he didn’t agree with my views on marriage among other things.
+They left our church because he didn’t agree with my views on marriage, among other things.

 I’m humbled she is still my friend.
 I didn’t see her suffering.

-It’s not about someone snapping, losing it, being pushed or being nagged until he can’t take it.
+Abuse is not about someone snapping, losing it, being pushed or being nagged until he can’t take it.
 It’s about power and control.

 It’s not about being sick, but about being slick.